 Open hours: 10 a.m. – 10 p.m.
 Closed on Sundays

 #3 Ratchawat Market/Sriyan Market

-These two of the most old and traditional Bangkok Street Food Markets.
-Ratchawat is first, and includes a fine selection of restaurants serving roast duck, Kobe beef noodles, and unnamed restaurant where a man in a shower cap cooks up a stir fried curry shark that burst’s with so much flavor.
+These two are the most old and traditional Bangkok Street Food Markets.
+Ratchawat is first and includes a fine selection of restaurants serving roast duck, Kobe beef noodles, and unnamed restaurant where a man in a shower cap cooks up a stir-fried curry shark that burst’s with so much flavor.